Top 7 reasons why digital transformation initiatives fail

-Understanding how employees and customers are evolving, especially in a time of COVID-19, is a crucial driver of success.
-Many digital transformation initiatives that focus on technology fail, as they do not take into account the needs of real people – both customers and employees.
+Understanding how employees and customers are evolving, especially during the COVID-19 pandemic, is a crucial driver of success.
+Many digital transformation initiatives that focus on technology fail, as they do not consider the needs of real people - both customers and employees.
 When management is so preoccupied with whether they could, they don’t stop thinking if they should.

 5. Neglecting digital culture